Business-centred analysis of Africa–Europe cooperation

 As a first step in mapping this landscape systematically, we have built a live coverage analysis of six leading think tanks — showing how far each engages with the themes that matter most to Africa–Europe business.

-See the concept →The Global Gateway Initiative is the EU's flagship infrastructure strategy.
+Try the Navigator →The Global Gateway Initiative is the EU's flagship infrastructure strategy.
 We have mapped all 93 confirmed projects across 32 African countries so you can see what is announced, what is funded, and what is being built — filtered by pillar, phase, and investment scale.

 We research what holds the partnership back — from risk penalties and investment barriers to the cultural gaps that policy frameworks cannot fix alone.